DB-OS-Cyber-Sec/cloud/README.md

 # cloud

+Start Node.js command prompt as administrator.

-Browse to the directory .../Frontend/my-react-app
+Browse to the directory ".../Frontend/my-react-app"

 Run "docker-compose up" to start the development server.

 Browse to "http://localhost:3000" to view the web application.